 Managing a landscape seems to take a lot of knowledge and skill.
 You have to know when to plant, how to spot diseases, how much to fertilize, etc. Just the thought of operating a mower is intimidating to some – not to mention changing the oil and sharpening the blade.
 With so many skills to master, it’s no wonder that homeowners contemplate turning the job over to experts.

 Atlanta has hundreds of landscape companies eager to serve you.
 They range in size from “three guys and a truck” operations to multi-million dollar corporations.
 Most are reputable, knowledgeable and capable.

 If you are considering hiring a landscape company, how can you make sure to get the one that’s best?

 WHAT COMPANY DO YOU NEED?
 Landscape companies often specialize in one or two aspects of the field.
 One company may concentrate solely on landscape maintenance.
 Another may focus on drainage problems, landscape planning or installation.
 A few restrict their work to a specialized field such as HydroSeeding or spreading pine straw.
 Before you look for a company, decide what services you really need performed.

 CHECK WITH PROFESSIONAL ORGANIZATIONS Some folks are simply not “joiners”.
 Their company may be too small to afford joining a professional group, or they may feel that a professional group can’t truly represent them.
 Competent companies may legitimately choose not to belong to a professional organization.

 Usually though, a landscape company that is trying to become bigger or better will be a member of a trade group.
-Three of the largest are the Georgia Urban Ag Council (formerly MALTA) the Georgia Green Industry Association and the Georgia Turfgrass Association.
+Two of the largest are the Georgia Urban Ag Council (formerly MALTA) and the Georgia Green Industry Association.

 These groups encourage their members to engage in honest dealings and to strive to learn more about their profession.